kevchu3/azure-buildagent-container/README.md

 2. Follow the documentation to [set up a Personal Access Token] in Azure.
 Save the personal access token for use later in this installation.

+3. Create a new Agent Pool or configure an existing Agent Pool by navigating to Project Settings -> Agent pools.

+To create a new Agent Pool, navigate to Project Settings -> Agent pools, and Add agent pool.

+- Pool to link: New
+- Pool type: Self-hosted
+- Name: <your agent pool name>
+- Pipeline permissions: Grant access permission to all pipelines

+Verify from the pool's Security tab that you are assigned as an Administrator to the pool.

+Otherwise, configure an existing Agent Pool.
+Confirm the following:
+- Pipeline permissions: Grant access permission to all pipelines
+- Verify from the pool's Security tab that you are assigned as an Administrator to the pool.

-3. Configure the Azure build agent to use an [unattended config], which will allow us to deploy the agent as an OpenShift pod without manual intervention.
+4. Configure the Azure build agent to use an [unattended config], which will allow us to deploy the agent as an OpenShift pod without manual intervention.
 Edit the inline Dockerfile instructions in BuildConfig at [agent.buildconfig.yaml].
 Replace the `--url https://dev.azure.com/myOrg` and `--token myToken` variables with your own.
 Optionally, replace the `--pool default` and `--agent myOCPAgent` with your own.